 Serving as Speaker gives Joe a unique and important opportunity to work on behalf of his constituents in the San Antonio area.
 During his time as Speaker, the Legislature has provided a significant injection of resources for repairs and renovations at the Alamo; addressed facility needs at UTSA and Texas A&M-San Antonio; given voters the opportunity to abolish the Bexar Metropolitan Water District; and repeatedly acted to support and protect San Antonio's military bases and veteran community.
 He has also played a key role in the effort to expand Highway 281 between 1604 and the county line without tolls.

-As the San Antonio Express-News put it in 2014, "He provides crucial leadership on important San Antonio issues.
+As the San Antonio Express-News has said, "He provides crucial leadership on important San Antonio issues.
 His constituents benefit significantly by having the Speaker represent their district."